Achievable logoAchievable logo

 7. Common stockholders

-When a bankruptcy-related liquidation occurs, companies rarely are able to pay back all of their creditors.
-When this occurs, there is little to nothing left over for stockholders.
+When a bankruptcy-related liquidation occurs, companies rarely repay all creditors in full.
+When that happens, there is little to nothing left for stockholders.
 In most cases, stockholders receive no compensation in bankruptcy.

 There can be some confusion from the order of unpaid wages & taxes vs. secured creditors depending on the source of information.
 Secured creditors have first rights to the collateral backing the loan.
 If the collateral backing the loan is liquidated and does not cover the loan balance, the liquidation priority above applies.